 Once again I risk a glance at her.
 Her head is still down and I see some tears drop into her lap.
 I change direction.

 "Remember B'Elanna's Day of Honour?"
 She nods her head but doesn't look up.
 "You went back for her and Tom…determined not to lose your crewmembers.
 You didn't once blame her when she dumped the core."

 Deep sadness fills me as I watch her.
-“And we had a new crewmember.
-One you believed in when no one else did.”
-I actually see her stiffen at that.
+"And we had a new crewmember.
+One you believed in when no one else did."
+I actually see her stiffen at that and I frown.
 She drops her head further.